scottlinuxden/pmt/README.md

 # pmt
 Project Management Tool Suite
-Web based project management tool that can be customed for your project site.
+Web based project management tool developed in Python that can be customed for your project site.
 Contains several project management applications to manage:
 - Contacts
 - Engineering Change Proposals